 The meeting will be held in private.
+(Note during the COVID -19 Pandemic this meeting may need to be held virtually).
 Electronic recordings of meetings or conversations are not normally permitted unless a complainant's own disability or special needs require it.
 Prior knowledge and consent of all parties attending must be sought before meetings or conversations take place.
 Consent will be recorded in any minutes taken.